The Worst Ways You're Infecting Others and Don't Know It

 Going Anywhere Sick

-If you are contagious, it’s not appropriate to go to the office and “power through it.”
-There is nothing ruder than knowingly infecting other people.
+If you are contagious, it's not appropriate to go to the office and “power through it”—even if you have a job that is deemed “essential.”
 “For the love of humanity, do not come to work if you are sick or believe you may have the flu,” states Michèle Oricoli, Certified Etiquette Consultant and founder of More Than Manners.
 “Sharing, in this case, is not caring.”

 Not Washing Your Hands

 Opting not to wash your hands might seem like a personal choice, but when you neglect to do so you are compromising the health of others by exposing them to potential germs.
-“Wash your hands when leaving the restroom and before or after preparing food,” instructs Oricoli.
-“Do it thoroughly and often.”
+"Wash your hands when leaving the restroom and before or after preparing food," instructs Oricoli.
+You should also do it anytime you have left the house or touched anything with your bare hands.
+"Do it thoroughly and often."
 According to the CDC, you should scrub your hands for at least 20 seconds.
-If you need a timer, she suggests humming the “Happy Birthday” song from beginning to end twice.
+If you need a timer, she suggests humming the "Happy Birthday" song from beginning to end twice.

 Shaking Hands or Hugging if You Aren't Feeling Well